Moreault/MetaQuery/README.md

 Warning : MetaQuery is currently in beta phase and its usage may change drastically until it is officially released.

 The first goal of MetaQuery is to be able to build a complete WHERE clause.
 Future goals :
--OrderBy
+- OrderBy
--MetaQueryLanguage : SQL-like syntax for creating MetaQueries -Support for EF Core
+- MetaQueryLanguage : SQL-like syntax for creating MetaQueries
+- Support for EF Core

 ## Getting started